ehmatthes/django-simple-deploy/docs/supporting_platforms.md

 - Validate the command.
     - Are all required arguments present?
     - Is there a conflicting set of arguments?
+    - If using `--automate-all`, confirm the actions that will be taken on the user's behalf.
 - Inspect the local system.
     - Are we on Windows, macOS, Linux?
 - Inspect the project generally.